-The required notice must be in writing and received by our Corporate Secretary at our principal executive offices not later than the close of business on the ninetieth (90th) day nor earlier than the close of business on the one hundred twentieth (120th) day prior to the one-year anniversary of the preceding year's Annual Meeting; provided, however, that in the event the annual meeting is first convened more than thirty (30) days before or more than sixty (60) days after such anniversary date, or if no annual meeting were held in the preceding year, notice by the stockholder to be timely must be received by our Corporate Secretary not later than the close of business on the later of the ninetieth (90th) day prior to the scheduled date of such annual meeting or the tenth (10th) day following the day on which public announcement of the date of such meeting is first made.
-Notwithstanding anything to the contrary provided herein, for the first annual meeting following the initial public offering of our common stock, a stockholder's notice shall be timely if received by our Corporate Secretary at our principal executive offices not later than the close of business on the later of the ninetieth (90th) day prior to the scheduled date of such Annual Meeting or the tenth (10th) day following the day on which public announcement of the date of such Annual Meeting is first made or sent by us.
-For stockholder proposals to be brought before the 2023 Annual Meeting of Stockholders, the required notice must be received by our Corporate Secretary at our principal executive offices no earlier than March 25, 2023 and no later than May 8, 2023.
+The required notice must be in writing and received by our Corporate Secretary at our principal executive offices not later than the close of business on the ninetieth (90th) day nor earlier than the close of business on the one hundred twentieth (120th) day prior to the one-year anniversary of the preceding year's annual meeting; provided, however, that in the event the annual meeting is first convened more than thirty (30) days before or more than sixty (60) days after such anniversary date, or if no annual meeting were held in the preceding year, notice by the stockholder to be timely must be received by our Corporate Secretary not later than the close of business on the later of the ninetieth (90th) day prior to the scheduled date of such annual meeting or the tenth (10th) day following the day on which public announcement of the date of such meeting is first made.
+For stockholder proposals to be brought before the 2025 annual meeting of stockholders, the required notice must be received by our Corporate Secretary at our principal executive offices no earlier than February 20, 2025 and no later than March 22, 2025.
 Stockholder proposals and the required notice should be addressed to PepGen Inc., 321 Harrison Avenue, 8th Floor, Boston, Massachusetts 02118, Attention: Corporate Secretary.

-Any stockholder proposal intended to be included in the proxy statement for the next annual meeting of our stockholders in 2024 must satisfy the requirements of SEC Rule 14a-8 under the Securities Exchange Act of 1934, as amended, or the Exchange Act, and be received not later than December 30, 2023.
-If the date of the 2024 Annual Meeting is moved by more than 30 days from the date contemplated at the time of the previous year's proxy statement, then notice must be received within a reasonable time before we begin to print and send proxy materials.
+Any stockholder proposal intended to be included in the proxy statement for the next annual meeting of our stockholders in 2025 must satisfy the requirements of SEC Rule 14a-8 under the Exchange Act, and be received not later than December 27, 2024.
+If the date of the 2025 annual meeting is moved by more than 30 days from the date contemplated at the time of the previous year's proxy statement, then notice must be received within a reasonable time before we begin to print and send proxy materials.
 If that happens, we will publicly announce the deadline for submitting a proposal in a press release or in a document filed with the SEC.

-To comply with the universal proxy rules (once effective), stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than April 23, 2024.
+To comply with the universal proxy rules, stockholders who intend to solicit proxies in support of director nominees other than our nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than March 22, 2025.
 Stockholder proposals and the required notice should be addressed to PepGen Inc., 321 Harrison Avenue, 8th Floor, Boston, Massachusetts 02118, Attention: Corporate Secretary.